-We played four rounds in three days, hitting up the three courses open to the public and the resort’s private club as well.
+We played four rounds in three days, hitting up the three courses open to resort guests and the resort’s private club as well.
 The three public courses are all Robert Trent Jones Sr. designs.
-That typically conjures images of difficult holes, with narrow landing areas and demanding second shots.
+That typically conjures images of difficult holes with narrow landing areas and demanding second shots.
 While the spread of RTJ Sr. courses has holes that scream his vintage, the trio of courses have a resort feel at their core that offers a balance of scoring opportunities and holes where I had to hunker down.

 Our group kicked off the trip with a round on Apple Rock, which proved to be my favorite course.

 Apple Rock and its sister course, Ram Rock, sit on the same broad plot, and they draw on similar themes to weave throughout their respective 18 holes.
 Apple Rock asks players to take a leap of faith on the first two holes, with tee shots shaped by doglegs and bunkering.
 The front nine builds to higher ground after the par-5 fourth, all the way to the tee shot on the par-5 sixth, which lets the golfer stop and take in the full scale of the surrounding land.
 When the golfer arrives to the par-5 10th, they get the best look of the lake they might see all week before pummeling a downhill tee shot.

 The par 5s are great at Apple Rock, but the par 3s are really the star.
 They’re all a reasonable length — ranging from a pitching wedge to a 7-iron — with three of the four requiring some kind of shot over water.
 They can be turning points in a match (in my wallet’s experience, for better and for worse).